achaseshelton/ticTacToe/pseudocode.md

     - Creates the board.
     - Creates the board placement array.
     - Creates the players.
-2. Game Over - Model
+2. Game Over - Model - App
     - Determines if a player has won or if all the places on the board have been covered with no winner.
     - Only run if turn is greater than or equal to 5.
     - Runs an if state mean checking the win conditions